 Great accessible UK weekend breaks: Chester

-Talking about the city, a spokesperson for Visit Chester, says: “Its bewitching beauty and unique atmosphere make the city one of Britain's most popular places for an unforgettable short break.
+Talking about the city, a spokesperson for Visit Chester says: “Its bewitching beauty and unique atmosphere make the city one of Britain's most popular places for an unforgettable short break.

 “Chester has the most complete city walls, the oldest racecourse and the largest Roman Amphitheatre in Britain, plus a 1000-year-old cathedral with Europe's finest example of medieval carvings - and of course the one and only 700-year-old Rows galleries where shopping is a double delight.

-“You'll find stores galore offering the hottest fashion in Chester all set against a background of unique treasures of antiquity and a vibrant café culture where outdoor dining and people watching go hand in hand.”
+“You'll find stores galore offering the hottest fashion in Chester, all set against a background of unique treasures of antiquity and a vibrant café culture where outdoor dining and people watching go hand in hand.”

-Best accessible attractions to visit
+Best accessible attractions in Chester that you can visit

 Some of the animals visitors can see include Sumatran tigers, Asiatic lions, jaguars, North African cheetahs, elephants, giraffes, black rhinos, zebras, chimpanzees, orangutans, sun bears, crocodiles, snakes and lizards, to name just a few.